 What is CRM?
 It’s the acronym for Customer Relationship Management.
 It’s a customer-centric philosophy that captures information and seeks to provide meaning to long-term relationships.
 The story of CRM is the story of businesses.
-When the economy of a town was a small one, personal interactions were abundant.
-As an example of this, a baker had acquaintances that were also customers.
-He would reduce prices on someone’s birthday, and would be a friend, and at least friendly with most of his customers.
+When a town’s economy was small, personal interactions were abundant.
+As an example, a baker had acquaintances who were also customers.
+As a result, he would reduce prices on someone’s birthday and be a friend and at least friendly with most of his customers.

 Today is not as easy to be a corporation and have that level of connection with customers.
 That’s why CRM is here to help.

 The churn rate is the percentage of a business losing customers per year.
 I’ve previously written about Key Performance Indicators KPIs, and churn rate is a high-level KPI.
 How many customers are a business keeping?
 If the percentage is unacceptable, it may be a good idea to slow down the acquisition of new customers and fix why customers are deserting.
 This way, the company can be profitable again and will make the most out of its marketing and sales actions.
 Reducing the rate of attrition is a proven way to increase profitability.